psobczyk/admixedMOSGWA/README.txt

 mBIC_expected_causal_SNPs	integer		parameter for first round of model search (with mBIC), which determines the starting point for the actual model search

 [model_selection]
-regression_type		choice		linear (default), logistic: to use for calculating the model selection criterium selection_criterium	choice		mBIC or mBIC2 (default): criterium to use in second round of model selection mBIC_expected_causal_SNPs	integer		parameter for second round of model search, when mBIC is chosen, irrelevant for mBIC2 EBIC_gamma		double		parameter in the EBIC criterium, defaults to 1 - log( #individuals ) / ( 2 * log( #SNPs ) )
+regression_type		choice		linear (default), firth: to use for calculating the model selection criterium selection_criterium	choice		mBIC or mBIC2 (default): criterium to use in second round of model selection mBIC_expected_causal_SNPs	integer		parameter for second round of model search, when mBIC is chosen, irrelevant for mBIC2 EBIC_gamma		double		parameter in the EBIC criterium, defaults to 1 - log( #individuals ) / ( 2 * log( #SNPs ) )